syncfusion-content/windowsforms-docs/WindowsForms/treenavigator/Overview.md

 ---
 layout: post
-title: Overview | WindowsForms | Syncfusion
+title: Overview of Syncfusion TreeNavigator for Windows Forms
-description: overview
+description: An overview about the TreeNavigator control which provides a hierarchical structure of items which can be expanded and collapsed.
 platform: WindowsForms
 control: TreeNavigator
 documentation: ug